pratyushmaini/pratyushmaini.github.io/_pages/about.md

 **Collaborate?** I am always excited to exchange research perspectives and hop on to new research endeavors.
 If you are interested, reach out via email!

+**Bio:** If you need a bio for a talk, please use this:
+>Pratyush is a PhD student in the Machine Learning Department at Carnegie Mellon University, and a founding member of DatologyAI.
+In his work, he has developed scalable and perfromant methods for improving the quality of data that we train our models on.
+He has also developed methods that allow us to evaluate, locate, and mitigate the memorization of data points by neural network.
+His works have been recognized through a best paper award nomination at NeurIPS, and multiple oral and spotlight talks at important ML conferences.

 Recent News  <sub><sup><sub><sup>(Scroll for more)</sup></sub></sup></sub>
 -----